kozachynskyi/mopeds/README.md

 - Dynamic and steady state simulators have a consistent API now, sim.simulate() and sim.simulate_fast(), generate_exp_data is deprecated, used sim.simulate()[2] instead, to get a varlist.
 - Model does not contain any variable lists, instead in just holds an order of variables and respecive casadi variables.
 - Parameter Estimation of NLE models supports direct optimization, before only the sequential optimization was used: for every experiment there was a rootfinder that found solution and provided gradient for optimizer.
+- VariableConstant allows multiple inputs, which are ignored.
+Used to easier switch from Independent Variable to constant

 ### 0.10.1